The Eiken Foundation of Japan seeks experienced writers/editors for full-time positions developing content for English-proficiency tests.

 1) Write, edit, and proofread content for reading, listening, speaking, and writing tests according to detailed test specifications.

-3) Assign and manage subcontracted work, evaluating the performance of item writers and providing feedback and further training.
+3) Assign and manage subcontracted work, evaluating the performance of item writers and providing feedback.

 4) Train, manage, and evaluate examiners and raters.